10 Best Things To Do In Honolulu When It Rains

 Location: 1 Arizona Memorial Pl, Honolulu, HI 96818

-Hours Open: everyday from 7am-5pm
+Hours Open: every day from 7am-5pm

 Pearl Harbor is one of the most infamous sites that Oahu has to offer and is a good way to spend an afternoon in rain or shine to learn of events that took place that morning and to commemorate those who lost their lives.

-Though still an active military base, the site offers a great opportunity to learn about the world events leading up to the attack as well as the attack itself through various interactive museums, motion pictures and tours.
-The memorial is a 45 minute bus ride from Waikiki or a 30 minute drive with parking available for visitors.
+Though still an active military base, the site offers a great opportunity to learn about the world events leading up to the attack as well as the attack itself through various interactive museums, motion pictures, and tours.
+The memorial is a 45-minute bus ride from Waikiki or a 30-minute drive with parking available for visitors.

 3) Get a Lomi Lomi Massage

 Anyone visiting Hawaii on vacation should seek out a Lomi Lomi massage and doing so while the weather outside is unfavorable seems like the perfect opportunity.
-Lomi Lomi is a form of kneading massage that has evolved oved over many generations throughout Polynesia and Hawaii and many local massage parlors throughout Oahu will offer them.
+Lomi Lomi is a form of kneading massage that has evolved over many generations throughout Polynesia and Hawaii and many local massage parlors throughout Oahu will offer them.

-Promoting deep relaxation embodies a huge part of Hawaiian culture and treating yourself to this world famous massage is the perfect way to channel your ‘Aloha spirit’.
+Promoting deep relaxation embodies a huge part of Hawaiian culture and treating yourself to this world-famous massage is the perfect way to channel your ‘Aloha spirit’.
 Groupon deals are worth looking out for good prices but each massage usually costs between $80-100.

 4) Visit the Byodo-In Temple